EmilHvitfeldt/smltar/docs/07_ml_classification.md

 We have come a long way from our first classification model in Section \@ref(classfirstmodel) and it is time to see how we can use what we have learned to improve it.
 We started this chapter with a simple naive Bayes model and token counts.
 Since then have we looked at different models, preprocessing techniques, and domain-specific feature engineering.
-For our final model, let's use some of the domain-specific features we developed in Section \@ref(customfeatures) along with our lasso regularized classification model and tune both the regularization penalty as well as the number of tokens to include.
+For our final model, let's use some of the domain-specific features\index{feature engineering} we developed in Section \@ref(customfeatures) along with our lasso regularized classification model and tune both the regularization penalty as well as the number of tokens to include.
 For this final model we will:

 - train on the same set of cross-validation resamples used throughout this chapter,